Daomephsta/LootTweaker-Docs/docs/tutorials/adding-loot-basic.rst

 Types of loot entries
 ---------------------
-In vanilla, there are 3 types of loot entries:
+There are 3 types of loot entries:

 - Item entry - Generates an item.
 Takes functions as well as conditions.
 - Loot table entry - Generates loot from another loot table.